By Kiriti Sengupta

 .

 Kiriti Sengupta is a poet, editor, translator, and publisher from Calcutta.
-He is the recipient of the 2018 Rabindranath Tagore Literary Prize for his contribution to literature.
 He has published eleven books of poetry and prose and two books of translation and co-edited five anthologies.
 Sengupta is the chief editor of the Ethos Literary Journal.

 .